z0rzi/copilot-help.nvim/README.md

     -- Opens the chat in the side window focus_window = '<LEADER>m',

+    -- Toggles the fullscreen mode of the chat toggle_fullscreen = '<LEADER>M',

     -- Sends the selected text to the chat, and starts insert mode selected_to_chat = '<LEADER>m',